Inflect logo

 FactorRating / DataNotes

-Sales Tax20% VAT – as of September 2025A standard Value Added Tax applies to equipment and services.
+Sales Tax20% VAT – as of September 2025The standard UK Value Added Tax applies to colocation and related services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Hadley itself.
-Secure, private connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are established through dedicated circuits to data centers in the London Docklands or Slough.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Hadley itself.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are achieved via private network links to data centers in London.

-Internet Exchange Points (IXPs): Peering is primarily handled through London's major internet exchanges, such as LINX and LONAP.
-Access is facilitated by carriers offering transport services from Hadley, ensuring efficient traffic exchange.
+Internet Exchange Points (IXPs): Public peering is primarily handled through London's major exchanges, LINX and LONAP.
+Data centers in Hadley facilitate private or remote peering to these critical interconnection hubs, ensuring efficient traffic exchange.

 Power Analysis